A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 These are my favorite Criteria.
 I like movies that are from the 1960s, or that are avowedly leftist, or that say something smart about heterosexual desire.

-Solves the one problem Godard has attempted to solve without success: the problem of how to use cinematic form in order to to theorize the politics of heterosexuality.
+This film solves the one problem Godard has attempted to solve without success: the problem of how to use cinematic form in order to to theorize the politics of heterosexuality.
+Erotic fantacies are unmasked as structures of domination, and structures of domination unmasked as erotic fantacies.
+Brilliant and unrelenting in its focus on the relationships among race, class, gender, empire, desire, and consumerism.
+The smartest film I have ever seen.

 In a perfect world, this would be the only movie.